-Walnut Grove Trail is located near Grapevine, TX.
-The trail is primarily used for hiking.
+Walnut Grove Trail is a 6.6 mile lightly trafficked out and back trail located near Grapevine, Texas that features a lake.
+The trail is good for all skill levels and primarily used for hiking and trail running.

 Nice trail not very many people.